thomas-morrisey/webcrawl/README.md

 - This was built on a mac.

-- For seamless operation create a default profile to use on selenium's version of Firefox.
+- For seamless operation create a default profile to use on selenium's version of Firefox, and sign into whichever website is to be browsed with that profile.
 For macOS to create this default profile use the command:

       /Applications/Firefox.app/Contents/MacOS/firefox-bin -P

-- After cloning run the commands
+- After cloning the repository, run the commands
    - chmod +x *.sh
    - chmod +x *.py